0x4D31/honeyLambda/README.md

 honeyλ - a simple serverless application designed to create and monitor URL [{honey}tokens](https://www.symantec.com/connect/articles/honeytokens-other-honeypot), on top of AWS Lambda and Amazon API Gateway
 * Slack notifications
 * Load config from local file or Amazon S3
-* Customize the HTTP response
+* Customize the HTTP response for each token
 * Based on Serverless framework
   * pay-what-you-use
   * provider agnostic